 Gleason was a hard worker and believed in preseason conditioning long before the popularity of spring training.
 Residing in Trenton, up river from Philadelphia on the New Jersey side, his routine was to pay a daily visit to the gymnasium and work out for a few hours each day.
 The results became more critical as he was now in his mid-30s, past his physical prime.

 When peace arrived between the warring leagues in time for the 1903 season, Gleason was part of the interleague player swapping, reuniting with the Phillies.
 For the next four seasons, Gleason held forth at second base, leading the league in putouts at that position in 1905.
-His batting also showed a resurgence in the first two seasons back in his adopted home town; both seasons he led the team in games played and at-bats, and he paced the 1904 team in hits and total bases.
+His batting also showed a resurgence in the in his adopted home town; he led the team in games played and at-bats in 1904 and 1905, and he paced the 1904 team in hits and total bases.

 During the 1906 season, Gleason's everyday playing skills were diminishing, but not his spirit.
-On June 20 of that season, he spiked Pittsburgh's Honus Wagner, who had just drilled a hit deep into the outfield, causing Wagner to stop at third base with a painful limp and miss three games.
+On July 20 of that season, he spiked Pittsburgh's Honus Wagner, who had just drilled a hit deep into the outfield, causing Wagner to stop at third base with a painful limp and miss three games.
 By 1907, at the age of 40, Gleason had become a utility player.
 Two brief but hitless appearances in 1908 completed his major league playing career (other than one brief appearance at second base four years later).
-He ended his nearly two thousand game career with more than one thousand runs, averaging about a hit per game, accumulating five hundred bases on balls (nearly four times his total strikeouts, demonstrating his remarkable eye at the plate), a .261 batting average, 328 stolen bases, and 889 runs created.
+He ended his nearly two thousand game career with more than one thousand runs, averaging about a hit per game, accumulating five hundred bases on balls (nearly 100 more than his total strikeouts, demonstrating his remarkable eye at the plate), a .261 batting average, 329 stolen bases, and 889 runs created.

 The next three seasons saw Gleason move progressively down the minor leagues, with stops at Jersey City (International), Harrisburg (Tri-State) and Utica-Binghamton (New York State).
 Twenty years later, in the Philadelphia Inquirer interview, he reflected on the style of play at second base, "They can't bring back the old kind of game, not the way we played it. ...
 I'd let them slide onto the bag, then kick them off the bag.
 That's the way we put them out."
 As for playing off the pitching mound, "Any time a man tried to steal I'd run over in front of him and slow him up."